SeanDunford/nzbliteclient/README.md

 ### Sync files to NzbLite.com

-This mode could be used only if you are a member of our Uploader Team.
-All file uploaded and not yet synced are sent to NzbLite.com Indexer.
+All file uploaded will be synced to NzbLite.com.

 ### Convert Link to Nzb